viking1304/a1111-setup/README.md

 # a1111-setup
-Simple Automatic1111 install script for Mac
+**Simple and easy way to install Automatic1111 WebUI on Mac**

-By default it will install A1111 in `stable-diffusion-webui` inside your home directory, but you can change the location if you want.
+By default, this script will install A1111 in  `stable-diffusion-webui` inside your home directory, but you can change the location if you want.

-Script will apply some recommended fixes and install required libraries.
-If there is already an installation in that folder, script will purge pip cache, remove venv, and force using of latest version of A1111.
-New venv will be created and you should be able to use A1111 on your Mac without any problems.
+The script will apply some recommended fixes and install the required libraries.
+If there is already an installation in that folder, the script will purge the pip cache, remove venv, and force using the latest version of A1111.
+A new venv will be created, and you should be able to use A1111 on your Mac without any problems.

-Simply run `sh a1111-setup.sh` or `chmod 755 a1111-setup.sh && ./a1111-setup.sh`.
-Wait a few minutes (depending on your computer and internet speed) until you see webui opened in your default browser.
+Simply run `bash a1111-setup.sh` or `chmod 755 a1111-setup.sh && ./a1111-setup.sh`.
+Wait a few minutes (depending on your computer and internet speed) until you see WebUI opened in your default browser.

-I have added a few command line parameters:
+Command line parameters:

 ```
       [-t stable|develop] stable or develop version of PyTorch